Party per chevron Gules and Argent, two acorns slipped Or and in base a fleur de lis Azure.

 Bearer: Persad, Ria.

-Watercolor, Proper, Facing sinister, Pointed, Arch, Azure, Boa, Overall, Wreath, Base, Charged, Stag, Upon (wreath), Crest, Created, Outlined in sable, Dexter, Two, In pale, Interlaced, Coat of arms, Mullet, Fess, Scroll, Fleur de lis, Fructed, Goose, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Semi-circular, Wavy, Or, Party per pale, Tripant, Leather, Argent, Attired, Sable, Issuant, Design rationale, Sinister, Three, One and Tree.
+Watercolor, Proper, Facing sinister, Pointed, Azure, Boa, Overall, Wreath, Base, Charged, Stag, Upon (wreath), Crest, Created, Outlined in sable, Dexter, Motto (identification), Doubled, Two, In pale, Coat of arms, Mullet, Fess, Scroll, Fleur de lis, Fructed, Goose, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Semi-circular, Wavy, Or, Party per pale, Tripant, Leather, Argent, Attired, Sable, Issuant, Sinister, Plain tincture, Three, One and Tree.

 Dr. Antonio Salmerón y Cabañas,